Individuals with Disabilities Education Act & Maintenance of Effort

 (b) Use of amounts to carry out activities under ESEA.

-If an LEA exercises the authority under paragraph (a) of this section, the LEA must use an amount of local funds equal to the reduction in expenditures under paragraph (a) of this section to carry out activities that could be supported with funds under the ESEA regardless of whether the LEA is using funds under the ESEA for those activities.
+If a district exercises the authority under paragraph (a) of this section, the district must use an amount of local funds equal to the reduction in expenditures under paragraph (a) of this section to carry out activities that could be supported with funds under the ESEA regardless of whether the district is using funds under the ESEA for those activities.

 (c) State prohibition.

-Notwithstanding paragraph (a) of this section, if an SEA determines that an LEA is unable to establish and maintain programs of FAPE that meet the requirements of section 613(a) of the Act and this part or the SEA has taken action against the LEA under section 616 of the Act and subpart F of these regulations, the SEA must prohibit the LEA from reducing the level of expenditures under paragraph (a) of this section for that fiscal year.
+Notwithstanding paragraph (a) of this section, if a State Education agency determines that a district is unable to establish and maintain programs of FAPE that meet the requirements of section 613(a) of the Act and this part or the State Education agency has taken action against the district under section 616 of the Act and subpart F of these regulations, the State Education agency must prohibit the district from reducing the level of expenditures under paragraph (a) of this section for that fiscal year.

 (d) Special rule.

-The amount of funds expended by an LEA for early intervening services under § 300.226 shall count toward the maximum amount of expenditures that the LEA may reduce under paragraph (a) of this section.
+The amount of funds expended by a district for early intervening services under § 300.226 shall count toward the maximum amount of expenditures that the district may reduce under paragraph (a) of this section.

 (Approved by the Office of Management and Budget under control number 1820–0600) (Authority: 20 U.S.C.
 1413(a)(2)(C))

-The comparison of FY12 to FY11 is currently underway.
-We expect to compare FY13 to FY12 in January of 2014.
-Districts that appear to have failed IDEA MOE will be notified via email.
-OECs system for reviewing MOE is housed in the CCIP .
-You can access it via the funding flyout menu in your district’s CCIP menu.
+The comparison of FY13 to FY12 is currently underway.
+Districts that appear to have failed IDEA MOE have been notified via email.
+OEC's system for reviewing MOE is described in the CCIP .
+Districts can access it via the funding flyout menu in their CCIP menu.
 Instructions for the use of the system are available via the user’s manual tab in the MOE system.